NicoHood/HoodLoader2/Readme.md

 [Package information](https://launchpad.net/~pmjdebruijn/+archive/ubuntu/gcc-avr-release)

-HoodLoader2 compiles with about 3950 bytes with this toolchain.
+**HoodLoader2 Beta compiles with about 3950 bytes with this toolchain.**

 Licence and Copyright
 =====================